axibase/atsd/rule-engine/functions-alert-history.md

 If no records are matched, the function returns an empty `RuleAlert` object with `timestamp` set to `0`, `value`, `open_value` set to `NaN`, and the remaining fields set to empty strings.

-The function requires enabled Alert History [database logging](logging.md#logging-to-database).
+The function requires configured Alert History [database logging](logging.md#logging-to-database) with at least one of `On Open`, `On Repeat` triggers enabled.

 ### `RuleAlert` Object